 Single cell data analysis.

 Supplementary Table 2 contains distribution of 731 cells surviving quality filtering and normalization, which include WT, mutant and control cell types.
-Comparison of Supplementary Tables 1 and 2 shows, that the “quality survival rate” of control cell types is better than that of WT.
+Comparison of Supplementary Tables 1 and 2 shows, that the control cell types are of better quality than those of WT.